pawel-czyz/channel-capacity-estimator/Readme.rst

 The output tuple contains the maximized mutual information (channel capacity) and probabilities of input distributions that maximize mutual information (argmax).
-Optimization is performed within TensorFlow with multiple threads and takes less than a minute on a quad-core processor.
+Optimization is performed within TensorFlow with multiple threads and takes less than one minute on a computer with quad-core processor.
 (This example involves random numbers, so your result may vary slightly.)